Rural Money Homestead: Garden And Permaculture Food Forest

 Rural Money Homestead got its name from the flagship website RuralMoney.com.

-The house is a circa 1963 rural ranch located in the northern corner of Palmetto’s historic district: Ella Griffith Estates.
+The house is a circa 1963 rural ranch, full brick, located in the northern corner of Palmetto’s historic district: Ella Griffith Estates.

 I Cracked The Code Of Blogging With The Rig...

 Big news; I'm launching the Rural Money Homes...

 Kick back in the Rural Money Homestead Garden...

 Make Your Homestead's Rural Money Year A Bo...